KittiKovacs/Quahog_Bulletin-MS3/README.md

 ## Deployment

+### Local deployment

+I have used Gitpod to develop the app, more specifically I used Code Institute's Gitpod full template as my basis.

+I have used Gitpod to track changes in the website by making regular commits with descriptive titles and pushed them to my GitHub repository.

+### Heroku deployment

 The project is deployed to Heroku. https://quahog-bulletin.herokuapp.com/ .
-I closely followed the tutorial videos on Heroku which are part of the course.
+In order to do this I closely followed the tutorial videos on Heroku which are part of the course.

 1. First I created a new app in Heroku called quahog-bulletin.